 Although this doesn’t sound too promising for CyberGhost, it’s an ongoing issue for many VPNs, as streaming sites are getting better at identifying the IP addresses VPNs are using, and blocking them.
 As such, this is a gray area when it comes to evaluation, so shouldn’t be considered a huge black mark for CyberGhost itself.

 However, as mentioned earlier, CyberGhost was recently acquired by Israeli company, Crossrider, which is registered in the UK, a country that is subject to data retention laws.
-While it insists that it will continue to run as a standalone company based in Romania, and will therefore only be subject to Romanian law, there are some concerns among users that the new ownership will have an effect on the company’s ability to protect their privacy.
-Since the change of hands was announced relatively recently (March 2017), only time will tell if these concerns will be validated.
+CyberGhost insists that it will continue to run as a standalone company based in Romania, and will therefore only be subject to Romanian law.
+Therefore, there should be no concerns here.

 CyberGhost doesn’t log user behavior, web targets, or communication.
 Payment and registration details aren’t logged and users are given an anonymous ID.
 It uses 256-bit AES encryption on the OpenVPN protocol which is considered pretty much as good as you can get.
 This is in conjunction with 2,048-bit RSA keys and MD5 HMAC authentication.
 MD5 is an uncommon choice amongst VPNs for hash authentication but it is considered roughly on par with SHA256.
 If you’re concerned, CyberGhost offers up a lengthy argument for its choice.